Crisp-determinization of weighted tree automata over strong bimonoids: Introduction

-For the class $\T$ of all wsa over strong bimonoids, also the \emph{crisp-determinization problem} has been considered which asks the following: For a given wsa $\A$, (a) is there a crisp-deterministic wsa $\B$ which computes the initial algebra semantics of $\A$ and (b) is there a crisp-deterministic wsa $\B$ which computes the run semantics of $\A$?
-A wsa is crisp-deterministic if it is deterministic and each transition is weighted by the additive zero or the multiplicative unit element of the strong bimonoid;\ that is, arbitrary weights show up only at the final states.
-In \cite{drostuvog10,cirdroignvog10} subclasses of $\T$ were identified for which the crisp-determinization problem is solved positively.
-However, in \cite{drostuvog10,cirdroignvog10} no decidability results on the membership problem of that subclass is given.
+A special case of determinization of wsa over strong bimonoids is when we require that the resulting deterministic wsa is \emph{crisp-deterministic}, \textit{i.e.}, each of its transitions is weighted by the additive zero or the multiplicative unit element of the strong bimonoid;\ that is, arbitrary weights can show up only at the final states.

 Crisp-deterministic wsa are worth investigating because the class of weighted languages recognized by them is exactly the class of recognizable step mappings \cite[Lm.
 8]{drostuvog10}.
 A recognizable step mapping is the sum of finitely many weighted languages, each of which is constant over a recognizable language (called step language) and zero over the complement of that language.
 Therefore, it is easy to give a recognizable step mapping effectively by the direct product of the finite automata for the step languages and a simple weight mapping over the set of states of the direct product automaton.
 We mention that recognizable step mappings play an important role in the characterization of recognizable weighted languages by weighted MSO-logic \cite{drogas05,drogas07,drogas09}.
 In fact, the semantics of the weighted MSO-formula $\forall x. \varphi$ is a recognizable weighted language if the semantics of $\varphi$ is a recognizable step mapping \cite[Lm.~5.4]{drogas09}; moreover, there is a weighted MSO-formula $\varphi$ of which the semantics is a recognizable weighted language and the semantics $\forall x. \varphi$ is not recognizable \cite[Ex.~3.6]{drogas09}.
 The same holds for weighted MSO-logic on trees \cite{drovog06}.